Active Substance: pioglitazone hydrochloride

 What is Actos?

 Actos is a medicine that contains the active substance pioglitazone.
-It is available as white, round tablets (15, 30 and 45 mg).
+It is available as tablets (15, 30 and 45 mg).

 What is Actos used for?

-Actos is used to treat type-2 diabetes in adults (aged 18 years or over), particularly those who are overweight.
-It is used in addition to diet and exercise.
+Actos is used to treat type 2 diabetes in adults (aged 18 years or over), particularly those who are overweight.
+It is used in addition to diet and exercise as follows:

-Actos is used on its own in patients for whom metformin (another antidiabetes medicine) is not suitable.
+- on its own in patients for whom metformin (another diabetes medicine) is not suitable;

-Actos can also be used together with both metformin and a sulphonylurea in patients who are not satisfactorily controlled despite dual therapy by mouth (‘triple therapy’).
+- together with both metformin and a sulphonylurea in patients who are not satisfactorily controlled despite treatment with two medicines by mouth;

 The medicine can only be obtained with a prescription.